Typical blueprint of a residential floor plan; photo courtesy Boereck

 Ads we feature have been independently selected and reviewed.
 If you make a purchase using the links included, we may earn a meager commission, which helps support the site.
 We thank you in advance.

-When trying to sell your home or boost your homes value when looking to use home equity, its not only the big things that make a difference.
-Sometimes the small things can make just as much of an impact on potential buyers, realtors and appraisers.
+When attempting to sell your home or increase your homes value, its not only the larger home improvements, like great room remodeling that make a difference.
+At times the smaller things will make as much of an impact on potential buyers, realtors, and appraisers.

 Curb Appeal No matter how lovely the interior of your home, if your home has no curb appeal, youre risking potential buyers simply driving by and passing up your place in lieu of another home with more curb appeal.
+As always, first impressions matter.
 For a quick spruce up of the front of your house and yard, why not:

-Color Some families feel most at home in a house filled with vibrant wall colors.
+Color Some families feel most comfortable in a home that's filled with vibrant wall colors.
 However, when its time to put your home on the market, its not a good idea to have too many bright colors on the walls.